gianmarcoabbadessa/Gene-expression-meta-analysis-codes/README.md

 This file.

 Usage
 Clone or download the repository.
 Open the .txt code file in R or RStudio.
-Install required packages, including:
-WGCNA
-readxl
-dplyr
-tidyr
-edgeR
-tibble
-lme4
-ggplot2
-Edit file paths at the top of the code to match your local directory (e.g., the path to Gene lists mapped (filteredENTREZ-FC).xlsx).
+Install required packages, including: WGCNA, readxl, dplyr, tidyr, edgeR, tibble, lme4, ggplot2 Edit file paths at the top of the code to match your local directory (e.g., the path to Gene lists mapped (filteredENTREZ-FC).xlsx).
-Run the script step by step to:
+Run the script.
-Import the DEG lists.
-Rank genes by consistency across studies.
-Perform random and weighted (WGCNA) Monte Carlo simulations to compute empirical p-values for overlaps.

 Reference
 If you use or adapt this code, please cite the paper: